 05. Reconnect With Your Rhythm and Routine

 Having a routine may sound intimidating to you, or maybe you think it will be boring.
-Routine gives my life stability, it’s a tool to uplift and rejuvenating you and/or your day.
-Use it to help in the areas of life that need your focus, like getting enough sleep, participating in physical activities or having a date night with your spouse.
+Routine gives my life stability, it’s a tool to uplift and rejuvenate you and/or your day.
+Use it to help in the areas of life that need your focus, like getting enough sleep, participating in physical activities, or having a date night with your spouse.

 06. Create A “No” List

 Getting clear on what you don’t want is just as important as knowing what you do want.
 Making room for the things you want to do means you have to be willing to first let go of the things that aren’t serving you, such as gossip, procrastination or eating sugar.

 As much as we believe we can do it all, we can’t, and we shouldn’t try.
 This list represents the things that no longer serve you and therefore, those things to which you will no longer give your time and attention.
 The goal is to create a list that makes you feel safe, cared for, and free to be the best version of yourself.
 This will allow you more time to focus on the things that better serve you.